Vikms95/js-top-battleship/_planning/steps.md

   - Store the values on an array, and create a ship with this
   - Remove the hide element from the draggable so the ship sticks there

+- Make ships in the pool be one element only!
+(Make them span multiple grid areas)

 - Bug when one game ends and any square is clicked afterwards (I need to remove the event listeners while the game is not active)
   :game is passing by as a player is defeated again!

 - Absolute positioned elements take hit
 - Make letter appear one by one on turn-info